-The leasing sector in Mauritius is becoming more and more competitive with the number of net investments in finance leases and deposits almost flat over the past years where the chunk of leasing financing is done for the automobile sector.
+The leasing sector in Mauritius is becoming more and more competitive with the number of net investments in finance leases and deposits almost flat over the past years where the main amount of leasing financing is done for the automobile sector.
 There is now a more aggressive competitive landscape in which all players are trying to gain higher market share.

-Inflationary pressures are likely to continue as supply chain disruption due to the Russia-Ukraine conflict further impact on energy and food prices.
+Inflationary pressures are likely to continue, as supply chain disruption due to the ongoing conflicts in Europe and Middle East will further impact on energy and food prices.
 This contributes to the erosion of our clients' purchasing power, especially those in the lower- and middle-income groups, and may have a negative impact on our business objectives.
+The current world economic situation is devaluating the Mauritian Rupee and the ripple effect on our business is mitigated by diversifying our business partners which also work with car companies from China, Japan and countries other than from the European Union.